sRemorse/DisgotchiBot/README.md

 - Adopt a pet
 - Interact with your pet
 - Level up your pet
-- Asyncronusly run and using Postgres backend
+- Asynchronously run and using Postgres backend

 ## Environment Variables